-In 2020 a small group of Rangers planned a water jump in Tavares, Florida.
+In 2020, a small group of Rangers planned a water jump in Tavares, Florida.
 It was a chance for the guys to get together for a little fun.
 Word got out and more Rangers joined the jump list.
-Within a few weeks we had a reunion on our hands.
-It seemed like everyone was interested in an organized event as a chance for everyone to catch up with one another.
+Within a few weeks, we had a reunion on our hands.
+It seemed like everyone was interested in an organized event as a chance to catch up with one another.

 We fully acknowledge that there are numerous Veteran organizations in existence who do great things.
 But they are often broad in scope and far reaching, missing the small unit connection shared within SOCOM.
 We took the observations of one of our own, General Daniel B. Allyn, realizing how true it was: “As an Officer, the last chance to directly impact individual troops was as a Company Commander.”
 His words resonated with us, and we realized that among those in attendance at the reunion, with many moving on to different units or civilian careers, that the common denominator was being “raised” in C Co.
 1/75.
 And we fully know that this sentiment is felt through all the Companies and Battalions within the 75th Ranger Regiment….and we are here for all.